Congratulations on Becoming a Social Security Representative Payee!

 Example 1 –

 The payee requested approval to buy a pair of shoes for the disabled child.
 We denied the request because the shoes were not related to the child’s impairment.
 The child should have shoes, of course, but the payee must pay for them from the child’s monthly SSI benefits.

 Example 2 –

 The disabled child has a Social Security overpayment due to a parent’s wages.
 The payee requested approval to pay the overpayment from the child’s dedicated account funds.
 We denied the request because the overpayment is not related to the child’s impairment.

 As payee, you must keep records on how you used and saved the monthly benefits you received on behalf of the beneficiary.
 In addition, when you are managing a dedicated account, you must keep separate records of all funds held in, and withdrawn from, the dedicated account.
 This includes receipts for all the items and services you purchased with these funds.
-(See pages 48-49 for information on payee recordkeeping and monitoring.)
+(See Developing an Accounting System and Subcontracts for Accounting Functions.)